plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A Policy may only be one or more of the following:

-- **(a)** a constraint on the authority of one or more of the Circle's contained Roles; or
+- **(a)** a constraint on the authority of one or more of the Circle's contained Rôles; or
-- **(b)** a grant of an authority the Circle or Circle Lead holds to one or more Roles; or
+- **(b)** a grant of an authority the Circle or Circle Lead holds to one or more Rôles; or
-- **(c)** a grant of authority that allows people or Roles not otherwise authorized to control or impact one of the Circle's Domains, or a constraint on how they may do so when otherwise authorized; or
+- **(c)** a grant of authority that allows people or Rôles not otherwise authorized to control or impact one of the Circle's Domains, or a constraint on how they may do so when otherwise authorized; or
 - **(d)** a rule that changes a default rule or process in this Constitution, if that change is explicitly allowed.

 A Policy that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
 A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
 In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.

 ### 3.2 Changing Governance

 Any Circle Member of a Circle may propose changing its Governance.
 The ***“Proposer”*** may do this by circulating a ***“Proposal”*** to all other Circle Members.
 Those other Circle Members must then have the opportunity to raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.
-When making Proposals or raising Objections, a Circle Member may only represent the Roles in the Circle that they either fill as Role Lead or represent as Circle Rep. A Circle Member may also represent a Role that they have permission to temporarily represent from one of its Role Leads, until that permission expires or is withdrawn.
+When making Proposals or raising Objections, a Circle Member may only represent the Rôles in the Circle that they either fill as Rôle Lead or represent as Circle Rep. A Circle Member may also represent a Rôle that they have permission to temporarily represent from one of its Rôle Leads, until that permission expires or is withdrawn.

 If no Objections are raised to a Proposal, it is adopted and amends the Circle's Governance.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle adopts the Proposal.
 After any such effort, all Circle Members must then be given an opportunity to raise Objections again.